$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Additional Experiments

 We also note that although the qualitative comparison in Figure~\ref{fig:dtu} shows that our method can refine the level set surfaces extracted from Plenoxels by correcting the out-growing surfaces while preventing holes, the Chamfer distance does not always show an improvement.
 This is because the official DTU evaluation provides carefully created masks to remove reconstruction on parts that do not have proper reference geometry scanned by the depth scanner.
 This also excludes the majority of the inner surfaces from level set surfaces of Plenoxels, making their Chamfer distances much better; see Figure~\ref{fig:dtu_crop}.

 \paragraph{Experiment Details} We compared with level set surfaces from Plenoxels \cite{plenoxels} and NeuS \cite{neus} trained with masks.
-As our implementation does not contain a background model, we used the image masks provided by IDR \cite{idr} to set the background to white before training both Plenoxels and ours.
+We used the image masks provided by IDR \cite{idr} to set the background to white before training both Plenoxels and ours.
 For Plenoxels, we used the same hyperparameters for training on NeRF Synthetic dataset.
-We used slightly different hyperparameters for training our method on DTU scenes.
+We used slightly different hyperparameters from the ones we used for training NeRF Synthetic and Thin datasets.
 Namely, we modified the surface scalar learning rate to start with $10 ^ {-4}$ and end with $10^{-6}$.
 We increased $\lambda_\delta$ to $0.05$, $\lambda_\mathcal{H}$ to $10^{-3}$ and $\lambda_\alpha$ to $10^{-8}$.
 We also kept the truncated alpha compositing parameter $a$ at $5$ throughout training.
-For this reason, when extracting surfaces for evaluation, we simply sample points from all the level sets.